ekrell/icore_website/news/icore_news_20230320.md

 - [Applications Open for SACNAS NDISTEM](https://github.com/ekrell/icore_website/blob/main/news/icore_news_20230307.md)
 - [2023 Research Image Student Competition](https://github.com/ekrell/icore_website/blob/main/news/icore_news_20230307.md)

-###

 ## Weekly Snack Report

-- For reasons outside the scope of the newsletter, Evan has been working remotely from Houston since mid-February
+- For reasons outside the scope of the newsletter, Evan has been working remotely from Houston since mid-February.
-- So he is unable to monitor the state of iCORE snacks, and hopes that his lab-mates are eating well
+- So he is unable to monitor the state of iCORE snacks, and hopes that his lab-mates are eating well.
-- But Evan _has_ been taking advantage of the plentiful Chinese food: [click for an image gallery](https://photos.app.goo.gl/VHv1u7wzcgtSVLkp6)
+- But Evan _has_ been taking advantage of the plentiful Chinese food: [click for an image gallery](https://photos.app.goo.gl/VHv1u7wzcgtSVLkp6).

 Here are Evan's rankings, based on only one or two visits to each location: